 The faster you work through each step, and the more steps you take, the sooner and further you ‘travel’ on your journey to Rosacea remission.

 1. Realise that something can be done about it.
 Let go of the idea that Rosacea is incurable.
-Medical opinion does not deny that Rosacea can and does go into remission.
-In my experience, those clients that knew the possibility existed, for something to be done about it, and who believed they were up to the challenge of doing whatever was necessary, not only achieved their goal, but also had the swiftest outcomes.
+The medical opinion does not deny that Rosacea can and does go into remission.
+In my experience, those clients that knew the possibility existed, for something to be done about it, and who believed they were up to the challenge of doing whatever was necessary, not only achieved their goal but also had the swiftest outcomes.

 5. Address your water intake and the quality of your water.
 Investing in a counter-top water filter jug is the least expensive option.